CpS209-Team1/project-repo/README.md

 # Description
 This is a project with the goal of developing a top-down style survival game.
 This will be implemented using a C#, WPF project in Visual Studio.
 # Instructions
-Press new game to start a new game.
+To start a new game, press "New Game"
-Use WASD keys to move.
-Left click to attack skeletons and trolls.
-Right click to shoot arrows in player direction
+_If you wish to load in from a previous user, select "Load Game" and enter your user name._
+After selecting "New Game", enter your name, difficulty, or whether you want cheat mode active.
+To move, use the WASD keys.
+To attack, use the left mouse button to use your sword and the right mouse button to fire arrows.
+Complete all five levels to win the game!

 # Work Completed
-All ALPHA and BETA features have been implemented.
+All Beta features have been implemented.
 # Known Issues
-* Attacking enemy sometimes doesn't work
-* Loading `time` doesn't work
+Time does not continue from previous time if loaded in but instead resets.

 # Recording
 A link to the screen recording found <a href = "https://drive.google.com/file/d/1ENaYVAAA_NzYNI9oi8D6IisTSApAqCFM/view?usp=sharing">here</a> (Beta).
 # Expenses